-Choosing the right ceramic tile
+Choosing the right ceramic tile for its impact resistance

 Ceramic or fired clay is one of the most durable materials known to man.
 For that reason ceramic tiles are appropriate for a diversity of uses in construction.
 Depending on what is required specific types of tiles are more suitable than others for differing uses.
 Regarding the various categories of floor tile for example its resistance or how hard wearing the tile is underfoot is crucial.
 There is an index that measures this characteristic; the Mohs test quantifies scratch resistance, from 1 (softest) to 10 (hardest).
 For flooring with a lot of foot traffic a high Mohs rating is advisable.

-A range of decorative options
+Ceramic wall tiles, a range of decorative options and practical advantages

 The kitchen wall tile should be hard wearing and hygienic.
 Here a glazed ceramic tile will be appropriate for food preparation areas, sometimes also used to clad or form a work surface.
 The glaze ensures lesser porosity, and hence less moisture penetration.
 Porcelain is also less porous than other materials and an ideal kitchen worktop surface.